True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/docs/00_course_preparation/10_Dependencies.md

     pip install matplotlib
 ```

-You will also need one or more of stardist, cellpose, segment-everything or Yolo
+You will also need stardist, cellpose, segment-everything and Yolo.
+On Windows you will likely need to create separate environments for Stardist and the Pytorch dependencies (Cellpose, SAM and YOLO).

 ### Stardist